Hardcoreprawn/architecture/input/posts/solutions/business-data-and-how-to-manage-it.md

 Defining and managing metadata for a business would be an entire article or more on its own.
 Detailed data about your data, who created it, where they created it, when they made it and who last edited it can all add value to a business by increasing understanding of critical entities.

-In the context of MDM, metadata requires analysis to check for consistency across systems.
+Different areas of the business have other processes and different names for things.
+Metadata requires analysis to check for consistency across systems.
 Different teams and systems likely use other terms or values for the same things.
 It's important to align these things to create a shared language for the organisation.

 The easiest solution is to add all the different, relevant metadata to the Master Data entity so that other systems can access the metadata.
 Then train departmental leaders in the correct terms.
 To allow a colleague to understand who last worked with an entity, what happened to the entity and whether it is live or stale, Metadata should include Comments, Versions, Updates and Editors.

-Consider what Master Data Metadata is relevant outside of the source system.
-Sometimes, there is no actual use outside the source, so leave it there.
+Consider what Core Business data Metadata is relevant outside of the source system.
+Sometimes, there is no actual use outside the source.
+If in doubt, leave it out!

 ### Data Lifecycles